 The Ultimate Three Day Itinerary for El Hierro, Canary Islands

 El Hierro may be the second-smallest Canary Island, but during our stay we realized that it’s also one of the most diverse islands of the archipelago.
-As a matter of fact, locals told us that El Hierro combines all the elements that makes its bigger neighbours famous and it’s easy to see what they mean….
+As a matter of fact, locals told us that El Hierro combines all the elements that make its bigger neighbours famous and it’s easy to see what they mean….

 What to Know About Exploring Prasat Phimai, One of the Biggest Khmer Temples in Thailand